Why Skipping Code Reviews Might Enhance Productivity

 I discovered Raycast recently, and it’s been the single biggest boost to my daily productivity in years.
 A launcher that actually works the way a developer thinks - fast, extensible, and beautifully designed.

-How It Works at Raycast
+How it works at Raycast

 Probably not.
 Raycast has a small, senior team working on a focused product.
 That’s a different context than a 50-person team with varying experience levels working on a complex enterprise system.